binerogroup/documentation/secret-store/create-secret.rst

 - Press **Secret management** and then **Secrets** in the sidebar menu.

-- Press the **+** (plus) icon in the bottom right corner.
+- Press the **+** (plus) icon in the lower right corner.

 - Select a user from the dropdown and enter the password for that user along with other details.
-Credentials of the User are required so that would make him the owner of the secret.
+Credentials of the User to make it the owner of the secret.

 - Enter a descriptive name of the secret.

 - Select what kind of payload (file or text) and input it.
-The Payload Data field stores the secret data which will be encrypted and stored.
+The Payload Data field stores the secret data to be encrypted and stored.

 - Press **Create**.
 The secret is now stored.

 Creating a secret using the OpenStack terminal client
 -----------------------------------------------------

-This shows you how to create a secret :doc:`secret <../index>` using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+This shows you how to create a secret :doc:`secret <../index>` by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

 Uploading a certificate
 ^^^^^^^^^^^^^^^^^^^^^^^

-This is an example of how to upload a certificate in binary format that can be used for TLS when using our load balancer service.
+This is an example of how to upload a certificate in binary format that's needed for TLS termination when using our :doc:`load balancer </networking/load-balancer/index>` service.

 ::